-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 Low-quality or shallow pages that trigger this penalty generally come in the form of:

-- Auto generated / spun content.
+- Auto-generated/spun content.

-- Thin affiliate pages with OEM descriptions, no added value, and/or no unique information.
+- Thin affiliate pages with OEM descriptions, no added value, no unique information.

 - Scraped content from other websites.